I’m Over 40 and I Can’t Lose Weight

 3. You Stopped Lifting Weights

-As we age, muscle mass decreases.
-It is imperative to lift load.
+As we age, muscle mass decreases and it is imperative to lift weights.
 Here’s why.
 Exercise is physical stress applied to the body.
-There are two types of exercise stress that play an instrumental role in reducing the effects of aging: mechanical stress in the form of resistance training and metabolic stress in the form of cardiorespiratory exercise.
-High-intensity exercise can provide the mechanical or metabolic stress necessary to stimulate the production of the naturally occurring anabolic steroids.
+Two types of exercise stress play an instrumental role in reducing the effects of aging: mechanical stress, in the form of resistance training, and metabolic stress, in the form of cardiorespiratory exercise.
+High-intensity exercise can provide the mechanical or metabolic stress necessary to stimulate the production of naturally occurring anabolic steroids.
 These steroids promote muscle protein synthesis and increase lean muscle mass, both of which help mitigate the effects of the aging process.
 What’s all that mean?
 You have to lift weights AND perform cardio to produce the chemicals that will help reduce weight gain due to aging.

 4. Compromised Sleep Patterns

-“I’m over 40 and I can’t lose weight.”
 Have you considered your sleep patterns?
-This issue spans across all ages with science proving that consistent sleep patterns help individuals to control their weight.
+This issue spans all ages with science proving that consistent sleep patterns help individuals control their weight.
 Stress can cause a lack of sleep.
 Cortisol (stress hormone) spikes in the morning and lowers at night naturally.
 The American Council on Exercise explains, “When sleep habits are poor and stress is high, cortisol levels remain elevated, which may inhibit weight loss and disrupt sleep.
 A cycle of stress and sleep disruption results.
 Stress affects sleep and sleep affects stress, which once again makes it challenging to implement even the most well-designed program for weight loss.”